I get it. You’re trying to grow a profitable software-as-a-service business. And it’s hard.

 “The way management treats the associates is exactly how the associates will then treat the customers.
 And if the associates treat the customers well, the customers will return again and again, and that is where the real profit in this business lies, not in trying to drag strangers into your stores for one-time purchases based on splashy sales or expensive advertising.
 Satisfied, loyal, repeat customers are at the heart of Wal-Mart’s spectacular profit margins.” – Sam Walton, Made in America

 So, that begs the question: How do you retain customers longer?

-As Walton mentions, how you treat your employees directly trickles down to how your employees treat your customers and how long customers stay subscribed to your software.
-But you’re probably wondering if employee care matters for a SaaS, since employees don’t have as much human-to-human contact as a brick and mortar store does.
+As Walton mentions in the quote above, how you treat your employees directly trickles down to how your employees treat your customers and how long customers stay subscribed to your software.
+But you’re probably wondering if employee care matters for a B2C SaaS, since employees don’t have as much human-to-human contact as a brick and mortar store does.
 Well, a SaaS often still has customer support representatives and live chat.

 So, make sure you hire the best and treat them well.
 Even the programmers that stay behind the scenes impact your product, which in turn impacts how your customers respond.

 Sometimes, improving retention comes down to learning more about what your customers want.
 Just ask them.
 Run surveys, ask customers in person, find out how you can delight them, and identify what is causing them to leave.